 Anyway, naturally, Duncan, a Tucker Crowe originalist loves it, but Annie didn't think much of it and posted on his own message board about how trite it was.
 She then got a positive response from Tucker Crowe himself.

 At this point, the movie turns into, "You've Got Mail", I guess.
 Or really, "You've Got DMs".
-Tucker, who turns out to be a drifter that lives on his ex-girlfriend's basement where he watches over his youngest kid, Jackson (Azhy Robertson).
+Tucker turns out to be a drifter that lives on his ex-girlfriend's basement where he watches over his youngest kid, Jackson (Azhy Robertson).
 However, as Duncan and Annie's relationship becomes to get more strained, Annie and Tucker start to realize how much in common they have.
 It doesn't hurt that Duncan is basically one of those really obnoxious fans who doesn't think the artist's intention with a work matters, only how the public reacts and interprets it that matter.
 (Yeah, I'm not a "Death of the Author" guy, specifically because of people like him, I must say.)

 I honestly don't know what to make of this film.
 It's more interesting and memorable than other films with this thread.
-I guess, I like just based on the strength of the original author; Hornby's combination of romanticsm mixed with modern-day cringe is still good here, even if I prefer some of his adaptations more.
+I guess, I like it just based on the strength of the original author; Hornby's combination of romanticsm mixed with modern-day cringe is still good here, even if I prefer some of his adaptations more.
 (Now, it's not a direct adaptation of the story from his book, there's actually a few big changes, but... still.)
 Some of the choices are a bit strange here, and it's clear that certain subplots got conflated for time purposes from the novel, but that's to be expected.
 I guess the movie is ultimately a film about the conflict between how we're shaped by the things we love during our coming-of-age years with the emotional pulls of adulthood.
 Say whatever you want, but fandom is definitely based more in nostalgia than anything else, which is probably why is needs to be smashed down and brought back to Earth whenever possible.
-You don't see people who suddenly become shaped by a great new artist in their 40s, you know, so yeah, i can see why people may take issue with the Bill Maher's world for simplifying their superhero fascinations, but at the same I get where he's coming from.
-And I suspects Hornby comes from a similar place.
+You don't see people who suddenly become shaped by a great new artist in their 40s, you know, so yeah, i can see why people may take issue with the Bill Maher's world for simplifying their superhero fascinations, but at the same time I get where he's coming from.
+And I suspect Hornby comes from a similar place.
 Some grow out of the phase, and turn towards newer things or advance, others don't.
 Eh, I guess it's okay, but I prefer Hornby's earlier works; I suspect he wouldn't though.

 FAHRENHEIT 11/9 (2018) Director: Michael Moore